Identify your essential services

 - fundamental organisational mission and outputs – services that support the mission and day to day business of your council.

-Essential services, and the number of them you could identify during scoping, will vary from council to council.
+Essential services, and the number of them you identify during scoping, will vary from council to council.
+It depends on how many are required to meet your organisation’s mission and objectives.

+The Cyber Assessment Framework is designed to help you protect these essential services.
 Identifying and scoping these is an important step and should be an organisation wide activity.

 Next steps